ceumicrodata/onboarding/_episodes/08-tools.md

 ```
 {: .bash}

-In this example we would like to clean the raw NACE input dates by ceg_id.
-You can see the `-u` uniqe option means that we have one NACE main activity at the same time.
+You can see the `-u` unique option means that we have one NACE main activity code at the same time.
-The unique column is the `teaor` and the code is using the `frame_with_dates.csv` which identify one frame_id-tax_id pair for one moment.
+The unique column is the `teaor` and the code is using the `frame_with_dates.csv` which identify one frame_id-tax_id pair for each firm.
-The `25` means that we would like to run the multiprocessing on 25 cores.
+The `25` means that we choose multiprocessing with maximum 25 cores.